15 Best Things to Do in Holly Hill (FL)

 Holly Hill History Museum

-The Holly Hill History Museum is located across from City Hall on Ridgewood Avenue.
-Though it’s small, it’s the city’s premier destination for those interested in learning about the area’s past.
+This local history museum is located across from City Hall on Ridgewood Avenue.
+Though it’s small, it’s the got-to for those interested in learning about the area’s past.

-The museum is staffed by knowledgeable and enthusiastic local volunteers and is full of unique exhibits, including photographs, historical memorabilia, and first-hand accounts of pioneers and settlers who lived and worked in the area in centuries past.
+The museum is staffed by knowledgeable and enthusiastic local volunteers and is full of unique exhibits.
+You can pore over photographs, historical memorabilia, and first-hand accounts of pioneers and settlers.

 3. Copper Bottom Craft Distillery